This post may include affiliate links. Please read the disclosure at the bottom of our “About” page to learn more about our affiliate program.

-- Loan Type (if federal): Federal student loans come in a number of flavors, or types: Stafford, Perkins, Direct, and PLUS.
+- Loan Type (if federal): Federal student loans come in a number of flavors, or types: Direct Subsidized, Direct Unsubsidized, Direct Parent PLUS, Direct Graduate PLUS, Direct Consolidation, Perkins, Stafford.
 Each of these student loan types has different perks.
 For example, certain types of federal student loans may be eligible for certain income-based repayment options or student loan forgiveness, while others will not be.
 To make it easier to see what you may qualify for, it’s important to know what kind of federal student loans you have.

 - Variable/Fixed: This column will keep track of whether your student loan interest rates are variable (fluctuate up or down depending on the Prime Rate) or fixed (remain the same no matter how the Prime Rate changes).
 Federal student loans are always fixed.
 Private student loans may be fixed or variable.